 Sometimes a girl just needs chocolate.
 And sometimes a girl just needs a good cocktail.
 At Chocolate lab – the have both!
-This small chocolate-centric restaurant is known for their craft cocktails and chocolate shop (this could be the best idea ever!).
+This small chocolate-centric restaurant near City Park is known for their craft cocktails and chocolate shop (this could be the best idea ever!).
 That’s right, you can go have an incredibly unique craft cocktail, dinner, decadent chocolate desert, AND take home hand made truffles.

 How about a S’moretini (marshmallow vodka, chocolate, coffee, cream, and toasted marshmallow), or a Flaming Queen (Scotch, Rye, maple, blackberry, vermouth, and citrus)?
 Their food is also quite experimental in nature.
 Tortellini with dark chocolate shavings that bring out the flavor, or bourbon chocolate BBQ sauce pulled pork.